krautech/btt-eddy-guide/eddy_usb-raspberrypi.md

 >
 > This will be merged into mainline klipper at some stage and the guide will be updated once it happens.
 Until then this is a STRICT REQUIREMENT.

-> [!IMPORTANT]
->I placed my eddy configuration from step 9 into its own file eddy.cfg, however this caused an unseen problem later when live adjusting z offset.
-See [NOTES](https://github.com/krautech/vyper-klipper/blob/main/eddy_usb-raspberrypi.md#notes)
->
->If not using seperate .cfg files and only using printer.cfg you can disregard live z save offset issues.

 ## Please read [NOTES](https://github.com/krautech/vyper-klipper/blob/main/eddy_usb-raspberrypi.md#notes)

 # Index